Beable-guided measurement theory: The uncertainty principle

-In Fig.~\ref{fig_v_r(t)_11} the result of the numerical solution of the guidance equation (\ref{v_r}) is presented in the case of $2N+1=11$ states with certain moments, with values from $-5$ to $5$ in conventional units.
-Fig. \ref{fig_up_11} shows the dependence of the product $\Delta p \Delta q$ ($\Delta q$ is the coordinate dispersion) on time.
+To check the uncertainty relation fulfillment, we estimate the final momentum standard deviation as $\Delta p$ (distance between delta-functions in approximate formula (\ref{eq_delta_fin}).
+To estimate standard deviation $\Delta q$, we assume that beables are distributed according to Born rule in the beginning of the momentum measurement and than evaluate them according to the guidence equations.
+In Fig.~\ref{fig_q(t)_11}, the results of the numerical solution for the target system de Broglie coordinates are presented in the case of $2N+1=11$, $\Delta p = 1$ in formula (\ref{eq_delta_fin}).
+Fig. \ref{fig_up_11} shows the dependence of the product $\Delta p \Delta q$ on time.
 It can be seen from the figure that the stochastic perturbations arising in the measurement process are sufficient to fulfill the uncertainty relation.

-With the increase of the number of values in a fixed range, the inaccuracy of the momentum measurement decreases.
-This provides an increase in the resolution time of this difference according to the equation (\ref{eq_t_p_1}).
-It means an increase of stochastic oscillations in the time and it provides an increase in the coordinate dispersion of the quantum system $\Delta q$.
-Thus, a further increase in the accuracy of the momentum measuring and the range of possible values (increased localization of particles of the quantum system) provides a corresponding increase in the coordinate dispersion $\Delta q$ and provides the fulfillment of the uncertainty principle.

-So, there is a mechanism for restoring the uncertainty ratio: stochastic perturbations of the de Broglie particles coordinates introduced by the momentum measured device.
+Thus, stochastic fluctuations of the de Broglie particles coordinates introduced by the momentum measured device provide the mechanism for the restoring the uncertainty relation.
+These fluctuations spread the information about the coordinate encoded in the de Broglie particle.

 However, the situation is not so clean in another thought experiment: at first momentum measurement, than the coordinate and the momentum once more.
-As it was shown in Sec.~\ref{sec_dec_time} the simple model admits an instantaneous coordinate measurement, which induces no disturbances in the target system.
-Thus, we have a violation of the Heisenberg principle using the coordinate measurement model, described in Sec.~\ref{Sec_coord}.
-To investigate weather the uncertainty relation restored in all situations, we need to consider the more realistic measurement model, as discussed in Sec.~\ref{sec_dec_time}.
+As it was shown in Sec.~\ref{Sec_coord}, the simple model admits a short-time coordinate measurements which induce no sufficient disturbances in the target system.
+Thus, we have a violation of the Heisenberg principle using this model.
+This issue is discussed in Sec.~\ref{sec_dis_conc}.